Oculus Debug Tool

 - Make sure that you have admin privilege.
 This is required in order to run the Oculus Debug Tool.

-- Go to Program Files\Oculus\Support\oculus-diagnostics\.
+- Browse to Program Files\Oculus\Support\oculus-diagnostics\.
 Note that the Oculus Debug Tool should always be run directly from this location, in order to ensure a version match with the Oculus distribution.
 If you copy the Oculus Debug Tool to another location, it might not work after subsequent Oculus updates.

 - Double-click OculusDebugTool.exe.
 The Oculus Debug Tool opens.
+The main window is shown below with all of the first-level list headings expanded:

 - It is a good idea to turn off Asynchronous Spacewarp (ASW), so that you can get a true sense of how your application is performing (without the assistance of ASW).
 To do this, set the Asynchronous Spacewarp option to Disabled: